jimnewpower/code-with-quarkus/README.md

 e.g. postgres
 ```

+This project was created in IntelliJ, and uses maven.

 See index.html for endpoint definitions and more developer info.

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+## This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .